-All students have a Logan email account through Office 365.
-Students are advised to check email regularly, since official communication will be sent via email.
+All Logan University students are provided an email account through Office 365.
+Students are advised to check email regularly, since official communication is sent via email.
 Logan also provides high-capacity WiFi throughout Logan's campus and at the remote clinic locations.
 Students may use their Logan email address and password to connect devices.

 Users can manage their contact information and messaging preferences with e2Campus.
 Alerts are delivered via any combination of text message, telephone and email.